learnable-content/Diving-into-ES2015/README.md

 When attempting to assign a variable via destructuring, if the indice or object key does not exist, that variable will simply be `undefined`, instead of throwing an error.
-That's not all though, we can actually assign a default value if we want also!
+That's not all though, we can also assign a default value if we want!
 Let's see this in action.

 ```js
 > var list = [1, 2]